Information and reports on State child abuse and neglect prevention programs and activities. Includes reports on both multiple and individual states.

 Explains the use of the General Protective Services approach in child welfare services in Pennsylvania, which allows the child welfare system to provide services to families in need, including a broad range of family preservation and prevention services.

-Home Visiting in Texas: Current and Future Directions (PDF - 2,386 KB)
+Future Directions for Home Visiting in Texas (PDF - 356 KB)

 Discusses strategies on how stakeholders in Texas can use technology to reach more families needing home visiting services, address worker turnover, and connect with other family-serving organizations to meet the home visiting needs of families.